lucasdemarchi/toolbox/README.md

 # toolbox
-The kitchen sink of scripts to aid sw developers
+The kitchen sink of scripts to aid sw developers.